scipy-conference/scipy_proceedings/papers/mckinney/pandas_scipy.rst

     SCGLY    0.0
     VW       0.0

-Common ndarray methods have been rewritten to automatically exclude such data
+Common ndarray methods have been rewritten to automatically exclude missing data from calculations:
-points:

 ::